IslandViewPTA/islandview-pta-site/content/news/2019-12-newsletter.md

 The December PTA meeting is **cancelled** due to the busy holiday season.
 We look forward to seeing everyone at the **next PTA meeting on Wednesday, January 8th at 6pm** in the Island View Library.

+## Reading Is Fundamental (RIF)

+It's almost time for R.I.F.
+Day, where children's literacy is celebrated and supported through guest readers and hundreds of free books from which _every K-3rd grade student can select a free book to keep_.

+R.I.F. arrives on **December 5th**, and your help is needed to make the event a smashing success!
+Sign up [here](https://www.signupgenius.com/go/10c0d44aead2da3f58-fall1) for shift times and give some of your time for literacy.

+## School Play signup NOW

+Once again, Anacortes' very own and wonderful CLASS ACT will be hosting Island View's school play.
+Signup/permission forms went home last week and are available in the school office, **due December 13th but turn them in ASAP because only the first 80 students to sign up will be in the play.**

+There are no auditions, this is a first-come-first-served signup.
+Parents will be notified Dec 16 about student status - either in or waitlisted.
+The first rehearsal is Jan 9.
+Thanks to Nicole Mortimer ([nicole_mortimer@yahoo.com](mailto:nicole_mortimer@yahoo.com)) for heading up the school play again this year!

 ## 'Tis the Season for GRATITUDE

 ![](/uploads/Nov 2019 Gratitude Wall.jpeg)